joelbaruch/MSc-Thesis-Infimal-Convolution-TV-Curvelet/README.md

 3.The function which runs the curvelet-only functional is called 'Curvelets_only.m'.

 4.To run these functions use the code 'TestingFunction'.
 Run the section of the functional you want.
+Make sure to adjust the parameters as you want before running the section.